 Accounts Receivable Financing

-• The company is able to track total costs on an invoice by invoice basis because factoring has a simple and straightforward fee structure.
+' The company is able to track total costs on an invoice by invoice basis because factoring has a simple and easy fee structure.

 Today we see both Accounts Receivable Financing and factoring as traditional sources of financing; effective when traditional bank financing is not an option.
 Factoring can carry a business through a period when an immediate cash input is required.